odoo/documentation/manufacturing/overview/getting_started/bill_configuration.rst

 Setting up a Basic BoM
 ======================

-If choose to manage your manufacturing operations using manufacturing orders only, you will define basic bills of materials without routings.
+If you choose to manage your manufacturing operations using manufacturing orders only, you will define basic bills of materials without routings.
 For more information about which method of management to use, review the **Getting Started** section of the *Manufacturing* chapter of the